rcristian/CRDTIntro/README.md

 Conflicts are possible! (deal with it manually, or LWW...)

 Consistency needs formal proof - it's something that you need to 'rely on', not 'take care of it later'.
+You just can't debug 1000 threads and not live for a while on coke and pizza.

 ## CRDTs - what are they